 Description of Course Content: The purpose of this class is to give you some "close to real world" experience in developing real products, the right way.
 You'll learn a lot about the development process and discover some interesting things about yourself along the way!
 This is the CSE capstone course, where you put it all together before you tackle your role in industry after leaving UTA.
-We will study the product development environment used today in the computer industry, and practice a phased system/software development process, a modified-Waterfall system development life cycle, as applied to computer hardware and software design projects.
+We will study and practice agile development methodologies while designing and implementing exciting hardware and software projects.
 You will work for two semesters in teams of 4-5 students.
-In the first course in the sequence, CSE 4316, you will identify your team, your project, start the planning and specification process.
-Before the first semester is over, you will prepare and present planning and requirements documentation for your design project, and begin architecture/design of your product.
-The project will be continued and completed, through demonstration of a working prototype, by the same team in CSE 4317, Senior Design II, the following semester.
+In the first course in the sequence, CSE 4316, you will identify your team, project, and individual roles and responsibilities within the agile development framework.
+The project will be continued and completed, through demonstration of a working prototype, by the same team in CSE 4317 the following semester.